S2V3/GSoC-NeuroDyads/REPORT.md

 ![IC10 Listener Negative](assets/IC10_listener_negative.png)

-**Time series:** Appears superficially brain-like — continuous, moderate amplitude.
+**Time series:** Appears superficially brain-like — continuous, moderate amplitude, no obvious spikes.
 **Power spectrum:** Spectrum goes completely flat after ~5 Hz.

-A genuine brain component maintains a declining 1/f slope across the full frequency range.
-A flat spectrum after 5 Hz means the component contains equal power across all frequencies — this is the signature of white noise or a recording artifact, not neural oscillations.
+**Neural behaviour observed:** This was one of the more difficult decisions because the time series alone gave no obvious indication of an artifact.
+The spectral signature was the decisive feature.
+Neural signals in EEG universally follow a 1/f (or 1/f²) power law: low-frequency oscillations dominate and power falls off continuously through alpha (8–13 Hz), beta (13–30 Hz), and gamma (30–40 Hz).
+A perfectly flat spectrum after 5 Hz violates this law entirely — it means the component contains equal energy at 6 Hz and 38 Hz, which no neural process produces.
+The most likely explanation is a broadband noise source (ground loop, cable movement, or electrode impedance instability) that is spatially uncorrelated with the more obvious artifactual components already removed.
+The lesson from this component was that **the time series alone is insufficient for rejection decisions** — the spectral profile is the more reliable diagnostic, especially for components that don't present as obvious eye blinks or EMGs.
+This became a consistent principle applied across all subsequent inspections.

-**Decision: REJECT** — flat spectrum after 5 Hz is not consistent with brain activity.
+**Decision: REJECT** — flat spectrum after 5 Hz is inconsistent with neural 1/f structure.

 ---